 Contact Plan International’s Global Head of Safeguarding Children and Young People

-If you have questions or concerns about safeguarding children and young people at Plan International, contact our Global Head of Safeguarding Children and Young People:
+If you have questions or concerns about safeguarding children and young people at Plan International, contact our Director of Safeguarding Children and Young People:

 Phone: +44 (0) 1483 733 346

-Address: Plan International, International Headquarters, c/o Head of Child Protection Policy, Dukes Court, Block A, Duke Street, Woking, Surrey, GU21 5BH, United Kingdom
+Address: Plan International, International Headquarters, c/o Director of Safeguarding Children and Young People, Dukes Court, Block A, Duke Street, Woking, Surrey, GU21 5BH, United Kingdom

 See our annual report on safeguarding here.